 - Leave to remain under the Destitution Domestic Violence Concession

-- Leave to remain as a victim of domestic violence under paragraph 289A, Appendix FM or Appendix Armed Forces, where the person is destitute
+- Leave to remain as a victim of domestic violence under paragraph 289A, Appendix FM or Appendix Armed Forces, when the person is destitute

-- Most applications made by children who are looked after by a local authority (but not children supported under section 17 of the Children Act 1989)
+- Most applications made by children who are looked after by a local authority.

 - Discretionary leave when the person has a positive grounds decision as a victim of trafficking or modern day slavery